Menu logo

 Greenspace

-• Management and Maintenance Regimes to be reviewed to give due consideration to biodiversity and carbon sequestration (Schools, Parks, verges, and other land)
+- Continuous review of Management and Maintenance Regimes to give due consideration to biodiversity and carbon sequestration (Schools, Parks, verges, and other land).

-• Review our Equipment and Procurement ensuring the move to low carbon fleet and equipment
+- Ongoing review of our Equipment and Procurement to support the move to a low carbon fleet and equipment.

-• Increased tree planting across our estate (Schools, Parks and other land)
+- Increased tree planting (Schools, Parks, and other PKC land)

 A climate emergency has been declared internationally and recognised by both the UK and Scottish Governments.
 The key long-term target is to ensure Perth and Kinross is Net Zero by 2045 at the latest.
 As many of the measures within this land use sector will take many years to deliver their full benefits, to achieve net zero by 2045 the majority of action required must be underway by 2030.
 The following road map provides an overview of the actions which Perth & Kinross Council will undertake to achieve these targets in relation to land use.